Hydration Drinks for Hangovers: What Actually Helps?

 Why it works:

 Warm, salty broth replenishes sodium and other minerals.
-It’s also easy on the stomach when solid food seems like a bad idea.
+Its also easy on the stomach when solid food seems like a bad idea.

 Extra benefit: